Grapes42/Nostalpi_SP/documentation/documentation.md

 |Pisugar 3|<img src="pisugar.png" alt="gba" width="200"/>|<ul><li>Easy to use</li><li>All required features, plus some fun and useful other ones</li></ul>|<ul><li>Very expensive</li><li>Tall form factor which wont fit well</li></ul>|[//]:----------
 |PowerBoost 1000C|<img src="powerboost.png" alt="gba" width="200"/>|<ul><li>Low cost</li><li>Compact</li><li>Customisable form factor which will make it easy to fit</li></ul>|<ul><li>Will require an external circuit</li></ul>|

+## 9. Future Opportunities
+This project, being a recreation of a retro handheld has the opportunity to easily be reshaped into various other handhelds of the time.
+The Pi Zero is more than capable of running various emulators, it is simply a matter of rearranging the circuit to fit the new form factor.

+I would be able to recreate various handheld consoles using the same, or slightly modified circuit.
+Some popular ones I could recreate are:
+- Gameboy/Gameboy Color
+- Gameboy Advance
+- Sega Game Gear
+- Nintendo DS/Nintendo 2DS
+- PlayStation Portable

+There is also great opportunity to create my own design for handheld consoles in the style of at home consoles.
+These could be custom modelled and printed to keep elements of the design of the original console, all while compacting it into a handheld experience.
+Some popular ones of could create are:
+- Atari 7800
+- NES/SNES
+- Commodore 64
+- Sega Genesis/Sega Saturn
+- Nintendo 64
+- Sega Dreamcast
+- PlayStation/PlayStation 2
+- GameCube

 ## 10. Proposed Solution
 As a kid, I had a great experience playing on my Nintendo 3DS, which unfortunately I no longer have.
 I want to create a handheld in a similar style to appeal to mine, and others' childhood nostalgia.
 I have always loved the design and formfactor of the Nintendo Gameboy Advance SP.
 It features a compact pocket design, which then unfolds into a comfortable handheld device.
 This clamshell design doubles to protect the screen and buttons.